 Not so long ago, things were bad enough in Europe (as the story of Oliver Twist illustrates).
 And even today, it is so easy for young people to make a mess of their lives by dropping out of the school system and following an “alternative education”.
 It is important to remind children that schools were invented to give them a chance to grow and develop, so as to make something of their lives.
 If they understand this, the children will be more inclined to think highly of the teachers who see it as their vocation to give them the benefit of an education.
 They will also understand why the Church honours the man who did more than most to invent schools as we know them today, and who is known as the Patron Saint of Teachers.

-Visit the official website of the De La Salle Order for the District of Ireland by clicking here.
+Visit the official website of Irish Association for the Lasallian Mission by clicking here.

 Visit the official website of the De La Salle Order’s worldwide missions by clicking here.

 Our thanks and gratitude go to Br.
 Michael Curran, of the De La Salle Association in Great Britain.
-With Br.
-Michael's invaluable help, we were able to compile this informative page about our Founder, which also contains some material and pictures lifted (with permission!) from the De La Salle Great Britain website.
+In 2010, with Br.
+Michael’s invaluable help, we were able to compile this informative page about our Founder, which also contains some material and pictures lifted (with permission!) from the De La Salle Great Britain website at the time.